hubmapconsortium/ontology-api/neo4j/README.md

 Successfully tagged ontology-api_ontology-neo4j:latest
 ```

-Determine that there is a new images for the neo4j server.
+Determine that there is a new image.
 ```buildoutcfg
 $ docker images
 REPOSITORY                       TAG       IMAGE ID       CREATED          SIZE